Market turmoil in Canada

 Most of the drop in the TSE 300 has come from one sector, Industrial Products.
-In fact, most of the drop of the TSE has come from one company, Nortel.
+In fact, most of the drop in the TSE has come from one company, Nortel.
 The reality is there are still a lot of great companies in the TSE 300 that are profitable and increasing in value.
-As you can see 8 of 14 sub sectors actually increased while the TSE 300 benchmark dropped 9.4%.
+As you can see 8 of 14 sub-sectors actually increased while the TSE 300 benchmark dropped 9.4%.

 This narrow market phenomenon is not isolated to Canada.
-It also exists in other smaller world markets like Finland, which is heavily influenced by Nokia and Sweden, which is influenced by Ericsson .
-In all three markets, the benchmarks do well when Nortel, Nokia and Ericsson do well.
-They also do poorly when the influential stocks do poorly.
+It also exists in other smaller world markets like Finland, which is heavily influenced by Nokia and Sweden, which is influenced by Ericsson.
+In all three markets, the benchmarks do well when Nortel, Nokia, and Ericsson do well.
+They also do poorly when influential stocks do poorly.

 - Diversification is essential in any market environment.
 The principle of diversification is a timeless principle.
 No matter what the market environment conditions are, it is important to be diversified across different sectors.
 Investors with too much Nortel or too much technology are paying the price of concentration.